 During the water treatment process, chlorine is added to your drinking water to kill bacteria that may be in your water supply.
 Depending on how much your municipality adds, it can sometimes give your water a chemical scent and taste.
-And while there are several reasons why your water may taste bad, the majority of them can thankfully be corrected with the right choice of a water treatment system.
+And while there are several reasons why your water may taste bad, the majority of them can thankfully be corrected with the right choice of a water treatment system and proper repairs.

 If your water has a dirty taste to it, it can be caused by a number of different contaminants.
-These can include total dissolved solids (TDS), chemicals used to treat water, and environmental contaminants.
+These can include total dissolved solids (TDS), chemicals used to treat water and environmental contaminants.
 Water that has a dirt-like taste is most likely coming from geosmin, a naturally occurring chemical compound that is created by soil and plant bacteria as well as algae blooms.
 It only takes 10 nanograms of geosmin per liter to make your drinking water taste like dirt!
-So, if you notice that your water is tasting funny, it may be time for a plumbing professional to come in and do some testing!
+So, if you notice that your water is tasting funny, it may be time for a Colorado Springs plumber to come in and do some testing!

 The metallic taste of your water can be an indication of a variety of problems.
 It could be a chemical used to treat your water, environmental contaminants, or concentrations of metal that have leached out of old plumbing pipes.
 It can also be a result of low pH levels.
 The lower the pH level, the more metallic your water will taste.
 Alternatively, it could be a trace element like iron, manganese, or zinc.
 These are safe to drink at low levels but impart a metallic taste when present in high concentrations.
 Typically, the cause of this problem will be found through a water test.
 Fortunately, a number of effective filtration solutions exist to correct this issue.
 Often, a whole-house filter will be all that is required to get rid of the metallic aftertaste.